jenkinsdockerdemo/openshift-container-platform/README.md

 - Tenant Id

 ### Labs Objective
-During this lab, you will deploy Open Shift cluster on Azure and integrate Azure AD Authentication and Azure Container Registry into Open Shift.
+During this lab, you will use pre-deployed Open Shift cluster on Azure and integrate Azure AD Authentication and Azure Container Registry into Open Shift.
 Detailed steps to achieve this is as follows.
 - Verify the resources in Azure Portal
 -	Create an Azure AD Application for Authentication
 -	Configure Azure AD Authentication